 • regular personal support or information on how well they are doing

 • help to decide what to do when they leave their course, including further learning, training or employment

 • a programme of careers education which helps them to develop skills and knowledge to make choices and the transition to work and learning

 • the opportunity to be involved in making decisions about things that effect their learning

 • an opportunity to learn about the world of work, and employment

 Students and parents are made aware of this entitlement through the College prospectus, electronic newsletter and website.
 Information about this entitlement also appears in the staff handbook.

 Students are encouraged to review their entitlement regularly within the College setting, for example within P4L and tutor time.

 Opportunities exist for external providers to visit the College and showcase their offer.
-Any provider wishing to provide information of this nature to students should contact the Careers Leader on 01752 720086 or email to enquire about suitable CEIAG opportunities in the College Calendar.
+Any provider or employer wishing to provide information of this nature to students should contact the Careers Leader on 01752 720086 or email to enquire about suitable CEIAG opportunities in the College Calendar.